juanjoDiaz/streamparser-json/README.md

 * [TextEncoder](https://developer.mozilla.org/en-US/docs/Web/API/TextEncoder)
 * [TextDecoder](https://developer.mozilla.org/en-US/docs/Web/API/TextDecoder)

-If you are targeting browsers or system in which these might be missing, you need to polyfil them.
+If you are targeting browsers or systems in which these might be missing, you need to polyfil them.

 ## Components